Prey Invasion

 Prey Invasion is a first-person shooter video game developed by American studio MachineWorks, and published by Hands-On Mobile in cooperation with 3D Realms for the iOS.
 It is based on Prey for Microsoft Windows and Xbox 360.

+Plot

+The player is the present-day Cherokee warrior Tommy Hawk who has special native powers.

 Development

 Prey Invasion was first announced February 9, 2009 by IGN, the game was released on June 8, 2009.

 Reception

 Prey Invasion was well received by critics with many applauding the control scheme, graphics, and pricepoint.